Karen Zacarías on Turning Neighborhood Disputes Into a Comedy About Plants

 February 3, 2023 @ 12:00pm

 D.C.-based playwright Karen Zacarías is one of the most widely produced playwrights in the United States.
 But of all her plays, only one is set in the D.C. region: “Native Gardens.”
-This makes it all the more special to the Mexican-born Zacarías that the first Spanish language production of “Native Gardens” — “Jardín Salvaje” — will premiere this month in Washington, D.C. at GALA Hispanic Theatre.
+And this next iteration is special to Mexican-born Zacarías as the first Spanish language production of “Native Gardens” — “Jardín Salvaje” — will premiere this month at GALA Hispanic Theatre.

+The idea for “Native Gardens” came to Zacarías while at a dinner party with friends.
+Conversation arose about petty disputes her friends were having with neighbors.
+One was in a quarrel about a fence, another a mailbox.

-“Native Gardens” opened to great acclaim in 2106 and has since become one of the most widely produced plays in the country.
-The play centers on an Anglo-white couple and a Latino couple who live in adjacent houses in a North West D.C. neighborhood where they bicker over property lines and gardening tastes.
+“Native Gardens” opened to great acclaim in 2016 and has since become one of the most widely produced plays in the country.
+The play centers on an Anglo-white couple and a Latino couple who live in adjacent houses in a Northwest D.C. neighborhood, bickering over property lines and gardening tastes.
 While ostensibly a comedy, the play also examines privilege and what unites and divides members of a community.

-When GALA approached Zacarías about a Spanish-language version of the play, the initial idea was to simply translate the existing text into Spanish.
-But after a translation was done (by Gustavo Ott, a frequent GALA collaborator), Zacarías realized that this production was more than just an opportunity to translate her play into Spanish.
+When GALA approached Zacarías about a Spanish version of the play, the initial idea was to simply translate the existing text into Spanish.
+But after a translation was done by Gustavo Ott, a frequent GALA collaborator, Zacarías realized this production was more than just an opportunity to translate her play into Spanish.

-To begin with, it felt odd to have an Anglo couple speaking Spanish in their own home.
-So Zacarías and Ott tapped into the multicultural Latino community that lives in the D.C. region and updated the characters so that they all now come from Spanish-speaking backgrounds.
-One of the two couples now feature Fabio, a son of Argentine diplomats who was born and raised in the US, and his wife, who was born to a working-class family in Spain and moved to the US as a teen.
+To begin, it felt odd to have an Anglo couple speaking Spanish in their own home.
+So, Zacarías and Ott tapped into the multicultural Latino community in the D.C. region and updated the characters so they all came from Spanish-speaking backgrounds.
+One of the two couples now features Fabio, son of Argentine diplomats who was born and raised in the U.S., and his wife, who was born to a working-class family in Spain and moved to the U.S. as a teen.
 The second pair in this version includes Pablo, from an upper-class Mexican family, and Tania, who is New Mexican and the only one whose family has been in the U.S. for generations.

 Zacarías notes that the plot has not changed at all, “but what has changed is the nuance of the microaggressions.
 It’s a deeper examination of who is native, who is an immigrant, who is an American.
 Everyone has their cultural biases and no one comes out smelling like a rose.”